Click to grab your free copy of our Garden Tools Cheat Sheet!

 27. Queensland Blue Pumpkins

-The Queensland Blue Pumpkins are a bigger variety of pumpkins that are native to the Queensland area in Australia.
-The pumpkins are considered as an heirloom variety and sport the color blue which makes them a novelty fruit.
+The Queensland Blue Pumpkins are a wider variety of pumpkins native to the Queensland area in Australia.
+The pumpkins are considered a heirloom variety and sport blue, making them a novelty fruit.

 Click here to buy them on Amazon.